- Define and provide examples of prejudice, stereotypes, and discrimination

 Some people are quite passionate in their hatred for nonheterosexuals in our society.
 In some cases, people have been tortured and/or murdered simply because they were not straight.
 This passionate response has led some researchers to question what motives might exist for homophobic people.
 Adams, Wright, & Lohr (1996) conducted a study investigating this issue and their results were quite an eye-opener.

 In this experiment, male college students were given a scale that assessed how homophobic they were; those with extreme scores were recruited to participate in the experiment.
 In the end, 64 men agreed to participate and were split into 2 groups: homophobic men and nonhomophobic men.
 Both groups of men were fitted with a penile plethysmograph, an instrument that measures changes in blood flow to the penis and serves as an objective measurement of sexual arousal.

 All men were shown segments of sexually explicit videos.
-One of these videos involved a sexual interaction between a man and a woman (heterosexual clip).
-One video displayed two females engaged in a sexual interaction (homosexual female clip), and the final video displayed two men engaged in a sexual interaction (homosexual male clip).
-Changes in penile tumescence were recorded during all three clips, and a subjective measurement of sexual arousal was also obtained.
-While both groups of men became sexually aroused to the heterosexual and female homosexual video clips, only those men who were identified as homophobic showed sexual arousal to the homosexual male video clip.
-While all men reported that their erections indicated arousal for the heterosexual and female homosexual clips, the homophobic men indicated that they were not sexually aroused (despite their erections) to the male homosexual clips.
-Adams et al. (1996) suggest that these findings may indicate that homophobia is related to homosexual arousal that the homophobic individuals either deny or are unaware.
+One of these videos involved a sexual interaction between a man and a woman (straight clip).
+One video displayed two females engaged in a sexual interaction (lesbian clip), and the final video displayed two men engaged in a sexual interaction (gay clip).
+Changes in penile tumescence (a measure of physiological genital arousal) were recorded during all three clips, and a subjective measurement of sexual arousal was also obtained.
+While both groups of men became sexually aroused to the straight and lesbian video clips, only those men who were identified as homophobic showed sexual arousal to the gay male video clip.
+While all men reported that their erections indicated arousal for the straight and lesbian clips, the homophobic men indicated that they were not sexually aroused (despite their erections) to the gay clips.
+Adams et al. (1996) suggest that these findings may indicate that homophobia is related to gay arousal that the homophobic individuals either deny or are unaware.